codecop/javaclass-rb/Readme.txt

 == Description

-JavaClass-rb (Java Class File Parser for Ruby) is a parser and disassembler for Java class files, similar to the javap command.
+javaclass-rb (Java Class File Parser for Ruby) is a parser and disassembler for Java class files, similar to the javap command.
 It provides access to the package, protected, and public fields and methods of the classes passed to it together with a list of all outgoing references.